parpy-lib/parpy-lib.github.io/docs/tutorials/print-code.md

 print("=====")
 ```

 Assume the generated code for a function is not behaving as we expect it to.
 Printing it using the `print_compiled` function can help in certain cases, but it may be more helpful to manually modify the generated code (e.g., by adding custom prints inside a CUDA kernel).
-Given that the generated code is stored as a string in the `code` variable, we could enable this modification by writing to a file and reading back after a delay:
+Given that the generated code is stored as a string in the `code` variable, we can enable modifying it at runtime by writing the code to a file and reading back after a delay:
 ```python
 with open("out.txt", "w+") as f:
     f.write(code)